ClemensRiederer/TinyLoRa-BME280_v1.1/README.md

 Two pins from the ATtiny85 are required for SS.
 * PB3 ---> CS BME280 (Slave Select)
 * PB4 ---> NSS RFM95 (Slave Select)

-And the Universal Serial Interface pins
+⋅⋅⋅And the Universal Serial Interface pins
 * SCK
 * DO
 * DI